Projeto-USPY/uspy-backend/README.md

     - Can be set up manually, but also through cloud build using the cloubuild.yaml configuration file
     - Runs the web server by building the container using the Dockerfile in the repository

+### **Auth**:

+    - Signup is done in a 2-way step that requires an external service (uspy-auth)
+    - First step is fetching of user PDF, grades parsing and data insertion
+        - This step requires an external service
+        - This service should have a root endpoint "/:authCode" that, given an authCode,   responds with the user's PDF.
+Contact us if you'd like to understand more about this.
+    - Second step is auth registering (inserting email, password and verifying user), does not require external services

 &nbsp;

 ## **How to contribute**